-- a.
-Research Studentships are normally for a maximum period of three years subject to annual renewal on the satisfactory recommendation of the student's Supervisor. - b.
+- Research Studentships are normally for a maximum period of three years subject to annual renewal on the satisfactory recommendation of the student's Supervisor. - b.
 Students must be formally registered for a PhD before the start of the third year of the Studentship.
 Studentships are not offered to students whose original intention is to submit for an MPhil.
-Where it is clear before the start of the third year that a student will be submitting for an MPhil, the Studentship will not be continued into the third year. - c.
+Where it is clear before the start of the third year that a student will be submitting for an MPhil, the Studentship will not be continued into the third year.
+When a student transfers to an MPhil in their third year their studentship will be terminated immediately. - c.
 The maximum duration of a RESEARCH STUDENTSHIP will be reduced by a period equal to any previous period of postgraduate training (other than postgraduate teacher training) or of activity equivalent to postgraduate training undertaken by the student, except where the training was directly relevant to the attainment of a Masters degree (whatever the source of funding). - d.
-The University Authority will consider a request to extend an award to compensate for time lost because of factors outside the control of the student and the host institution but cannot consider extensions where the nature of the project, or the way it has developed, is such that completion would be difficult within the period of the Studentship or where time has been lost by the student transferring between institutions.
+The University Authority will consider a request to extend an award to compensate for time lost because of factors outside the control of both the student and the host institution but cannot consider extensions where the nature of the project, or the way it has developed, is such that completion would be difficult within the period of the Studentship or where time has been lost by the student transferring between institutions.
 It should be noted by both the student and the Supervisor that the RESEARCH STUDENTSHIP is awarded to enable the student to be trained in research methods and not necessarily to obtain the higher degree within the period of the award.